 - (1) Non-standard preferences, beliefs, and decision-making (7.5hrs, Maximilian Müller): In this part of the course, we will first cover the theoretical and empirical literature on reference-dependence and present bias, two core concepts of non-standard preferences in behavioral economics, as well as some of their applications beyond behavioral economics.
 The rest of this part of the course will be dedicated to non-standard beliefs and non-standard decision-making and, time allowing, to providing an overview of other active strands of research in behavioral economics.
-The goal of this part of the course is to a) familiarize students with core concepts in theoretical and empirical research in behavioral economics as well as with the dialogue between the two and to b) introduce them to some current topics at the research frontier of behavioral economics. - (2) Non-standard preferences and policy implications (10.5hrs, Ingela Alger): Theoretical and experimental literature on preferences governing behavior in social interactions; explicit attention will be devoted to the policy implications of the findings in the literature. - (3) Preference Evolution (9hrs, Ingela Alger): This part of the course will cover both the basics of evolutionary game theory as well as recent advances in the theory on the evolutionary foundations of preferences.
+The goal of this part of the course is to a) familiarize students with core concepts in theoretical and empirical research in behavioral economics as well as with the dialogue between the two and to b) introduce them to some current topics at the research frontier of behavioral economics. - (2) Non-standard preferences and policy implications (12hrs, Ingela Alger): In this part of the course, we will focus on preferences governing behavior in social interactions.
+A host of theories other than the standard Homo oeconomicus preferences have been proposed, and we will examine the most important ones.
+We will also study several papers that seek to test these theories using economic experiments.
+Possible policy implications of the findings will also be discussed. - (3) Preference Evolution (7.5hrs, Ingela Alger): This part of the course will cover both the basics of evolutionary game theory as well as recent advances in the theory on the evolutionary foundations of preferences.
 The goal is to reach an understanding of how various factors in our evolutionary past may have shaped the preferences that guide human behavior in strategic interactions today.